DiligentGraphics/DiligentFX/Postprocess/EpipolarLightScattering/README.md

 * f4CustomMieBeta  - Custom Mie coefficients.

 ## Integration

+The effect requires the following data:
+* Shader and render target views of the original color buffer
+* Shader and depth-stencil views of the original depth buffer
+* Shadow map
+* Light and color attributes

 The code snippet below shows how to use the epipolar light scattering post-processing effect.
 For the full soure code, see [Atmospheric scattering sample](https://github.com/DiligentGraphics/DiligentSamples/tree/master/Samples/Atmosphere).